Randy Neugebauer proudly represents the 19th Congressional District, which stretches across 29 counties in West Texas and the Big Country.

 Randy’s legislative initiatives include: eliminating wasteful federal spending, improving crop insurance, and fighting federal overreach on energy, the environment, the economy and personal liberties.

-Recently, the House passed Randy’s bill to promote research and minimize the devastating effects caused by windstorms.
-Randy’s bill to lessen government interference and encourage more private sector participation in the terrorism risk insurance market became the first law of the new Congress.
+Randy’s bill to lessen government interference and encourage more private sector participation in the terrorism risk insurance market became the first law of the 114th Congress.
+The President also signed Randy’s bill to promote research and minimize the devastating effects caused by windstorms.
 And last year, the President signed into law his initiative giving Texas Tech the opportunity to build a VA clinic on the campus to better serve West Texas Veterans.